The dams safety legislation requires all declared dam owners to publish an Annual Dams Safety Standard Report for their dam.

 - Main purpose of dam (water supply, irrigation, etc.)

 - Name of contact person (Regulation Part 6) (phone number, email address)

 Part 3 Dam consequence category

 - Consequence category of the dam

-- Has there been a significant change in the number of persons likely to be affected by a failure of the dam?
-(Regulation, Clause 7(2)(c)) - Yes/No
+- Has the number of people likely to be affected by a dam failure changed since the last consequence category review?

 Part 5 Dam safety management system

 Clause 12 Must establish and implement dam safety management system